NHS Negligence Claims Solicitors / Sue The NHS

 Who do I sue?

-Since the treatment you received was provided by the NHS, you will sue the NHS medical negligence trust responsible.
+Since the treatment you received was provided by the NHS, you will be suing the trust responsible.

 Some parts of the timeline are legally defined.
 For example, the defendant has up to four months to perform their investigation and respond to your application for compensation, acknowledging or denying liability.